While the opening of the ski lifts is long overdue by alpine skiing fans, another mountain sport is on the rise this winter: Nordic skiing.

 You have never done cross-country skiing before and would like to try it ?
 In Les Gets, the mountain guides and ski instructors will be delighted to accompany you on your outings and teach you the basics of this beautiful discipline.

 2 or 3 reminders for a successful Nordic ski outing :

 - Dress appropriately for the weather conditions.
-As with all outdoor sports in winter, the 3-layer rule is the best way to avoid cold snaps.
+But not too much either, because you will be warm once you’re on the move.
+As for all outdoor sports in winter, the 3-layer rule is the best way to avoid cold snaps.
 Don’t forget the hat and gloves.

 - Take some food and drink.
 Although cross-country skiing is a gentler mountain sport, it is still a full sport.
 Sport means energy expenditure and hydration.
 So don’t play Rambo and think about taking water and a snack for your outing.

 - A bit of theory before practice: before you start sliding on Nordic trails, and to avoid unfortunate falls, find out about the right techniques, positions and movements to adopt.
 Professionals from the resort are there to answer all your questions.

 Now that you’ve learned the basics of cross-country skiing, and practical information on how to do in Les Gets, we can’t wait to see you in our Nordic area this winter!